 The aim of this module is to explore, assess and apply critical concepts and approaches to the sustainable planning of landscapes.
-Drawing on recent developments in the geography, conservation and environmental planning literatures, it introduces you to key ideas intersecting with policy and practice agendas and initiatives for landscape, including natural capital, ecosystem services, environmental economics and participatory environmental management.
-Alongside critical reflection on the underlying assumptions that guide these developments, the module places you in real-world scenarios in which you must design and shape plans for rural and urban landscapes.
+Drawing on recent developments in the geography, conservation and environmental planning literatures, the module introduces students to key ideas intersecting with policy and practice agendas and initiatives for landscape, including natural capital, ecosystem services, environmental economics and participatory environmental management.
+Alongside critical reflection on the underlying assumptions that guide these developments, the module places students in real-world scenarios in which they must design and shape plans for rural and urban landscapes.

 Compulsory for: